 A variety of clinical research projects are being conducted by the orthopedic research team.
 This is a collaborative lab space with researcher Wen Liu's Neuromuscular Research Laboratory.

 Assistant Professor and Director, CORR Laboratory

-The focus of Sharma's research is on chronic lower back pain, as well as hip, leg and knee conditions such as osteoarthritis.
+The focus of Sharma's research is on chronic lower back pain.
 Using exercise, manual therapy and fMRI assessments, she is exploring possible new treatments for these common and significant impairments.
 Projects

 Linda Denney, PT, M.Appl.Sci (Manip)

 Denny's research emphasis concerns rotary instability of the knee, specifically anterior cruciate ligament injury and prevention.
 She is also studying rehabilitation after total knee replacement.

 Clinical Assistant Professor

 In addition to studying fall risk assessment and quality of life in people with diabetic peripheral neuropathy, Jernigan is also actively engaged in work using Thera-Band for exercise prescription.

 Pictured with Neena Sharma, PhD, lab director (center) are (from left) students Zaid Mansour, Krista Sanchez, Christian Busch, Fahed Mehyar, Saddam Kanaan (alum), and Gurpreet Singh.